How Biotin Reduces PCOS and Builds Your Health

 Studies have also indicated that biotin is supportive of nervous system health and function, and it may promote healthy blood fat metabolism.

-As you know, women with polycystic ovarian syndrome have a higher risk of developing diabetes.
+One of the consequences of polycystic ovarian syndrome is a higher risk of developing diabetes.

 There is some evidence that diabetes may produce a biotin-deficient state(2), although there are no studies that we know of to suggest that women with polycystic ovary syndrome may be biotin-deficient.